 - In August 2020, I started to support an international brand to articulate their commitment to animal welfare, by publishing an animal welfare policy and implementation report.
 I got a real sense of pride when I saw “Animal Welfare” listed on their website footer for the first time.
 Our achievement was reflected in their 2020 Business Benchmark on Farm Animal Welfare (BBFAW) ranking, which saw them move to Tier 4 described as "Making progress on implementation".
 We are confident that Tier 3 is achievable for 2021.
 Approximately 60 staff have now received training, introducing them to the concepts of animal welfare and why it matters to their brand.
 Animal welfare is now considered in every New Product Development (NPD) or procurement decision, which is a massive step forward.

-- Animal Welfare Policies: Most brand level animal welfare policies will be found on the corporate websites of food retailers, foodservice, restaurants, pubs and hotel chains.
+- Animal welfare policies: Most brand-level animal welfare policies will be found on the corporate websites of food retailers, foodservice, restaurants, pubs and hotel chains.
 Fashion retailers and textile brands are the next likely to have made a start.
 But animal-based products are entwined throughout our lives, often in less obvious places such as cars (leather trim and upholstery), furniture (feather, wool or horse hair in beds or upholstered goods), health foods (gelatine in capsule shells) and sports supplements (whey, eggs and bovine colostrum in protein shakes and bars).
-There are very few businesses that do not have an impact on the lives of animals even if it is only in the choice they make about their fleet or the soft furnishings used in store.
-Consumers and investors will continue to demand increased visibility of sourcing policies for animal derived products and materials used throughout a company.
+There are very few businesses that do not have an impact on the lives of animals even if it is only in the choice they make about their fleet or the soft furnishings used in the store.
+Consumers and investors will continue to demand increased visibility of sourcing policies for animal-derived products and materials used throughout a company.

 - Imports: Trade Agreements present new opportunities and new challenges.
-Understanding the detail around animal welfare legislation and enforcement across agriculture is a crucial first step.
-Exploring differences in production systems will be crucial in deciphering the detail needed to understand how level the playing field is and where to draw the red lines.
+Understanding the detail of animal welfare legislation and enforcement across agriculture is a crucial first step.
+Exploring differences in production systems will be crucial in deciphering the detail needed to understand how to level the playing field and where to draw the red lines.
 Getting the right people around the table will be key.